Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

-In the non-stationary state, the animal may incorporate memory in its movements using a cognitive map (\citealp{Tolman1948}; Fig. \ref{fig:cog_map_diagram}).
+In the non-stationary state, we use a cognitive map structure to keep track of the animal's spatiotemporal movement experiences (Fig. \ref{fig:cogmapdiagram}).
 Our implementation of a cognitive map expands on the concept of time since last visit \citep{Davies1981, Schlagel2014, Schlagel2017} by allowing for the memory of more than just the last location to any point in space.
 Instead, we formulate the animal's cognitive map as the set of times since previous visits (TSPVs) for any area in space.
-This form of episodic-like memory, where animals remember a series of events with associated spatial locations and times, has been displayed in birds \citep{Clayton1998} and great apes \citep{Martin2010}.
-These animals can associate a point in space with an event (or set of events) and time (or set of times) when they visited there \citep{Martin2010}.
+This formulation allows for a form of seasonal episodic-like memory that expands on the ``time since last visit" framework \citep{Clayton1998, Martin2010}.
 We define this map $Z_t$ at each time $t$ as a function over the domain grid.
 At each grid cell $z$, $Z_t(z)$ is a linked list of integers, with each element of the list representing an animal's visit to a point inside that cell. $Z_0$ is a grid full of empty linked lists, except for $z_0$; $Z_0(z_0)$ is a list with one element, 0.
 We can obtain $Z_t$ if we know $Z_{t-1}$ as well as the animal's location at time $t$.
 When $t$ is incremented by 1, so is every entry on every linked list across the grid, and a new entry (0) is added to the linked list corresponding to the animal's new location:

 where $[Z_{t-1}(z) + 1, 0]$ implies adding 1 to every entry of the linked list $Z_{t-1}(z)$ and appending it with a new value 0.